LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes

 \subsection{Design Rationales}

 \ipstart{DR1.
-Leverage AI-assisted language queries as a source of learning material} In our formative study, nearly all participants relied on LLM-based AI assistants for work-related English tasks, such as looking up unfamiliar terminology, resolving confusing grammar, translating text, or proofreading their writing.
+Leverage AI-Assisted Language Queries as a Source of Learning Material} In our formative study, nearly all participants relied on LLM-based AI assistants for work-related English tasks, such as looking up unfamiliar terminology, resolving confusing grammar, translating text, or proofreading their writing.
 We therefore treated users' language queries with an AI chatbot as an authentic source from which we can learn the English assistance that they need and generate learning materials.
 Moreover, certain types of user queries, such as searching for a definition of a word or comparing input text with edited text, explicitly reveal their weakness in English proficiency.

 \ipstart{DR2.
-Optimize AI assistant interface for language querying} Since our formative study participants frequently used generative AI assistants, such as ChatGPT, for language practice, we observed that their querying interactions were often inefficient and tedious.
+Optimize AI Assistant Interface for Language Querying} Since our formative study participants frequently used generative AI assistants, such as ChatGPT, for language practice, we observed that their querying interactions were often inefficient and tedious.
 For example, participants had to repeatedly type boilerplate commands in the input (\eg{}, ``\texttt{Translate this into Korean:}'') whenever they initiated a new query.
 In addition, participants often issued follow-up requests to format responses for their language tasks (e.g., requesting to display Korean and English text side by side or highlighting edited portions to track changes), which led to unnecessary back-and-forth dialogue turns.

-Hence, we incorporated \queryapp{}, an LLM-based assistant dedicated to language queries, with interactions and interfaces optimized for such usage.
+Hence, we incorporated \queryapp{}, an LLM-based assistant dedicated to language queries. \idx{1}Leveraging the design of typical AI assistant chatbots like ChatGPT~\cite{chatgpt} or Gemini~\cite{gemini}, which information workers are already familiar with, we adopted a similar structure while optimizing the interactions and interfaces for such usage.
 Given that participants in our formative study often copied text to query digital tools, we implemented a keyboard shortcut that directly copies and pastes selected text from the computer into a new chat message.
 We also introduced \textit{query intents} that users can attach to an input message, which automatically insert predefined yet customizable prompts for three frequent request types---look up, translate, and proofread---thereby avoiding manual typing of boilerplate instructions.
 The AI responses to these query intents are rendered in language-relevant message displays (see~\autoref{fig:interface:lingoquery}).